 Mixing together Tennessee twang, southern storytelling, and a big, booming baritone, James Carothers makes throwback country music for modern times.

 It's an old-school sound that ignores the trends of contemporary radio.
 You won't find any bro-country songs here.
 No Auto Tuned vocals, either.
 Instead, Carothers dishes up a reminder of country music's golden years — a time filled with fiddle solos, analog production, and slyly simple songs about heartaches and hangovers.
-His first full-length album, Relapse, available May 5th, 2017, offers plenty of all three.
+His first full-length album, Relapse, released in May 2017, offers plenty of all three.

 If Relapse bears similarities to classic releases by George Jones, Waylon Jennings and Merle Haggard, it's because Carothers wrote most of the songs between daily gigs at The George Jones in Nashville.
-Since its opening in 2015, he's performed hundreds of shows at the venue, playing acoustic duo sets throughout the week with loyal sideman Jerry Lee Combs on bass and a weekly Saturday night band show on The George Jones Rooftop.
-George Jones' own widow, Nancy, personally hired Carothers for the gig, giving him the opportunity to do something he’s thankful for and that so many aspiring artists moving to Nashville only dream of doing – make a living playing music.
+Since its opening in 2015, he's performed hundreds of shows at the venue, George Jones' own widow, Nancy, personally hired Carothers for the gig, giving him the opportunity to do something he’s thankful for and that so many aspiring artists moving to Nashville dream of doing – make a living playing music.

 "My whole life, I've always loved those legendary artists,” he says, "I've really learned how to sound like them, too.
 My Willie Nelson sounds like Willie Nelson.
 My Johnny Cash sounds like Johnny Cash.
 When I do the Highwaymen, it sounds like all of them.
 People really do want to hear all these old classic songs and I guess singing them is kind of what has made things happen for me here in Nashville.
 I see a lot of folks doing double takes when they first walk by – the impressions definitely get their attention.
 Then they stop and hang out with us for a show or two, buy a CD, and a lot of them keep coming back.
 It may sound cliché, but Jerry Lee and I really have made a bunch of lifelong friends just "sittin’ on a bar stool actin’ like a darn fool."